Our Weekly Market Snapshot is brought to you by:

 The week ahead

-- Canadian inflation and retail sales data
+- Canadian inflation, retail sales and house price data

 Your Wealth Management Resources Team at Capital Core Financial